balance-io/balance-open/.github/ISSUE_TEMPLATE.md

-**If the current behavior is a bug, please provide the steps to reproduce.
-Use a screenshot, or a video as necessary.**
+**If the current behavior is a bug, please provide the steps to reproduce starting from "launch Balance".
+If possible, please include a screenshot or a video.**